BiCroLab/iFISH-probe-design/usage.md

 ![Iiform]

 * **Centrality** (![C_i]).
 It measures how centrally the probe is located in the specified Genomic Region of Interest (GRoI).
 Specifically, it takes values between 0 and 1, where 1 means perfectly central and 0 means perfectly borderline.
-Mathematically speaking, if [!S_g] and [!E_g] are respectively the start and end position of the GRoi, then
+Mathematically speaking, if ![S_g] and ![E_g] are respectively the start and end position of the GRoi, then

 ![MMCform]